ItzTeeler/NguyenTMiniChallengeEightToTen/README.md

 4. Magic 8 Ball - You will ask a question OUTLOUD then once you are ready hit execute
 5. Restaurant Picker - You will have to enter a number 1-3 depending on what category you want.
 Once chosen a category, your restaurant will be displayed.

-Peer Reviewer -
+Peer Reviewer - Elizabeth Trotter
-Peer Review -
+Peer Review - The code was tested in Postman and Swagger.
+Everything functions as described in the readme.
+There is a small typo on lines 38 and 66 in GuessItService.cs (the if statement needs to be updated for the medium & hard guess modes to include their respective range of numbers).
+Nice work